 If you have an interest in a career in nursing research, developing the science that shapes nursing practice, the PhD in nursing may be for you.
 Students are prepared to develop their own program of research, collaborate with interprofessional teams, and disseminate findings to the scientific community through publications and in national and international venues.
 Click here for application deadlines and instructions.

+Our PhD program is a face-to-face onsite program, in which the student is immersed in a community of scholars.
 The PhD curriculum focuses on core courses in nursing inquiry, scientific methods and synthesis of knowledge.
-Students participate in research practice under the guidance of a senior nurse scientist to develop their skills as novice researchers.
-In addition, students gain knowledge and expertise in a specific area of interest, as well as in specific research methodologies needed to conduct their research.
-Students also take courses within other colleges at the university to enhance their knowledge in their area of interest.
+Students participate in research practice under the guidance of senior scientists to develop their skills as researchers.
+Students gain knowledge and expertise in a specific area of interest, and in specific research methodologies needed to conduct their own research.

 The program requires a minimum of 90 semester hours beyond the BSN degree, and 60 semester hours beyond the MSN degree.
 Students seeking admission to this program must have an earned master's or bachelor’s degree in nursing.
 We offer both BSN to PhD and MSN to PhD schema options.